 - Breadcrumbs → This Module displays the Breadcrumbs

-- Custom HTML → This Module allows you to create your own HTML Module using a WYSIWYG editor.
+- Custom → This Module allows you to create your own HTML Module using a WYSIWYG editor.

 - Feed Display → This module allows the displaying of a syndicated feed